ulrikdamm/Forbind/README.md

 • Handling of dispatch queues (currently promise callbacks are run on the same queue as the operation finished on)

 • More extensions for common UIKit/AppKit/Foundation methods to use Promise and Result instead of NSErrorPointer and completion blocks.

+• "Expression was too complex to be solved in reasonable time" for big expressions.